 • Fats: Often misconstrued as the nutritional villain, fats play a vital role in our overall health.
 With around 9 calories per gram, fats serve as an energy reserve, protect our vital organs, and aid in the absorption of fat-soluble vitamins.
 While saturated fats should be consumed in moderation, incorporating sources of unsaturated fats such as avocados, nuts, and olive oil can contribute to a balanced diet.

-See also How many calories in 120g salmon fillet
+See also How many calories are in ground pork

 By comparing the caloric values of carbohydrates, proteins, and fats, we hope to underline the essential role that each macronutrient plays in achieving a harmonious and nourishing diet.
 Understanding the caloric contributions of these macronutrients empowers individuals to make informed choices and maintain a healthy balance of nutrients in their daily meals.